enzo-project/enzo-e/parameters-list.rst

 :Default: :d:`"value"`
 :Scope:     :c:`Cello`

 :e:`This parameter specifies how the field variables in the simulation will be initialized.
-The default is` ``"value"`` :e:`, in which case field variables are initialized directly in the input file, e.g.`
+The default is` ``"value"``, :e:`in which case field variables are initialized directly in the input file, e.g.`

     ::